PolskaKrowa/SalmonEngine/README.md

 # SalmonEngine

 A traditional chess engine built in C, designed to be **understandable, transparent, and easy to learn from**.
-No neural networks, no black boxes—just pure chess logic you can understand and modify.
+No neural networks, no black boxes, no "Johan rubenszchoffenbach XVII king heuristic" bullsh\*\*tery.
+Just pure chess logic you can understand and modify.

 ## Features